Resident in Interventional Radiology and Diagnostic Radiology, Stanford University

 Fellowship awarded to support work towards an MD/PhD in Bioengineering and Bioengineering & Biomedical Engineering at University of Pennsylvania

-Following his graduation with a BS in biochemistry, summa cum laude and Phi Beta Kappa, James entered the joint MD and PhD. program at the University of Pennsylvania.
+Following his graduation from UCLA with summa cum laude and Phi Beta Kappa, James entered the combined MD/PhD program at the University of Pennsylvania.
+His PhD work in Bioengineering involved developing protein adapters that can be used to make better targeted drugs and more sensitive diagnostic assays.